python/cpython/Doc/library/io.rst

    when the file is closed.
 If a filename is given *closefd* has no effect but must be ``True`` (the default).

-   The type of file object returned by the :func:`open` function depends on the mode.
-When :func:`open` is used to open a file in a text mode (``'w'``, ``'r'``, ``'wt'``, ``'rt'``, etc.), it returns a :class:`TextIOWrapper`.
+   The type of file object returned by the :func:`.open` function depends on the mode.
+When :func:`.open` is used to open a file in a text mode (``'w'``, ``'r'``, ``'wt'``, ``'rt'``, etc.), it returns a :class:`TextIOWrapper`.
 When used to open a file in a binary mode, the returned class varies: in read binary mode, it returns a